 One thing that I’ve found is that there is increasing evidence that people aren’t drinking enough clean water.
 As a way to help your body gently detox, keeping your hydration up is a good idea.

 I’m not going to dwell on this much more.
-I’m sure that if you’re truly interested in looking deeper into the topic that you’ll find information that is detailed enough.
+I’m sure that if you’re truly interested in looking deeper into the topic you’ll find information that is detailed enough.

 I would suggest that consuming Sea Moss which you believe triggered the reaction you described, regardless of how good you say felt afterwards, warrants further medical advice.
 And, I’d probably stop taking it too.

 Eating Seaweed Raw